For all dates listed, the deadline is 11:59:59 p.m. EST of the calendar year of prospective admission.

 Applicants interested in pursuing a graduate degree in economics must apply through the Duke University Graduate School.
 Please refer to The Graduate School's website for information about application procedures and requirements.
 For general admissions questions or questions about the university requirements, you may also contact the Duke Graduate School at firstname.lastname@example.org.

 We strongly recommend that applicants submit an original writing sample demonstrating academic and research capabilities.
 Applicants are also required to complete a supplemental questionnaire.
-This will be included as part of the required application materials downloaded from the Graduate School Admissions website.
-Download the appropriate questionnaire(s) below:
+This will be included as part of the required application materials available from the Graduate School Admissions website.
+If you would like to preview the questions that will be required in the application, you may download the appropriate questionnaire(s) below:

+The Economics Department requires Graduate Record Examination (GRE) scores from applicants.
 Only the GRE general test is required, not the subject test.
 Ask Educational Testing Service to send an official copy of the scores to The Graduate School.
 Use institution code 5156; you do not need a department code.
-Please refer to The Graduate School for more information about score requirements and hwo to submit your score(s).
+Please refer to The Graduate School for more information about score requirements and how to submit your score(s).

 English Language Proficiency Test Scores